ArifAziz99/theClock/readme.md

 ## On Mobile
-A popup will be displayed to install the clock on your mobile, if not then install it from the three dot menu options.
+A popup will be displayed to install the clock on your mobile, if not, then click on the three dot menu on the top-right, then click add to home screen, the install.

 ## On Desktop
 An install icon will appear on top of the browser at the end of the search bar, click it to install it on your desktop.